Wye Basin Trails

 “Hiking is medicine.”

-The Monmouthsire Way is a circular trail covering 121 miles of Monmouthshire passing through much of the Wye basin.
+The Monmouthsire Way (Alt Link)is a circular trail covering 121 miles of Monmouthshire passing through much of the Wye basin.
 It includes the towns of Chepstow, Monmouth, Abergavenny, Pontypool and Usk as well as the counties highest point at Chwarel y Fan (2227 feet).
 Besides the Black Mountains there's also UNESCO World Heritage at Blaenavon, a location important during the Industrial Revolution.
 Alongside the Gwent Levels it's a varied walk.

 The trail is a 150 mile circular route along existing rights of way that hooks up the market towns of Ledbury, Ross-on-Wye, Kington, Leominster and Bromyard.
 A rural trail it reveals the varied landscapes of the Malvern Hills, the Black Mountains to the West through to the forests of Mortimer in the North.
 There are in addition rural churches, castle ruins and other historic features (see river Dore Diary) together with country inns.
 It's a long pleasant ramble!